 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-After reading this article, you may look twice at the stones you see around you every day, and you most definitely will think about some everyday appliances differently because of the minerals which make them work.
+After reading this article, you may look twice at the stones you see around you every day, and you most definitely will think about some everyday appliances differently because of the minerals that make them work.

 1. Minerals and Rocks are Very Different